GouveaHeitor/perl-style-guide/README.md

 - Try to limit your code to 72-78 column lines...
   - But don't stress over it.
 Real world code often has very long sentences, and trying to force them to be below 78 columns leads to tight, but ugly code.
 In a nutshell: <= 72 is perfect, <= 78 is great, > 78 is not as bad as some folks might try to make you believe.

+- Use two spaces per indentation level.
+The main advantage being that it makes it a bit more difficult for undisciplined coders to insert tabs all over the place.
+Decreasing the level of indentation also helps in keeping a maximum of 78 column lines.

 #### Good practices